2021Vincent/CovieV2/README.md

-# ILNP
+# CovieV2
-A project about NTUT professors
+A project about movie comment sentiment analyze